etuttle/vm-layer-builder/README.md

 Output will be at `build/image.qcow2`.

+By default, the image is not flattened into a single file because this process can take a few minutes.
+Rather `build/image.qcow2` is a symlink to the last layer, which allows commands like test-boot to work.
+To build and flatten the layers into `image.qcow2`, add `--flatten` to the arguments.

-Do a test boot with qemu (non-descructive - filesystem changes are discarded):
+Do a test boot with qemu (does not modify the image - filesystem changes are discarded):

 `./bin/test-boot`